 Bizarre 19th-century advice for girls

-Daydreaming and more can be extremely dangerous, apparently
+Daydreaming can be extremely dangerous, apparently

 © Getty Images

 The 19th century sure had its peculiarities.
-Babies were kept out of windows in cages, doctors were prescribing cocaine and opium to patients, and people were wearing arsenic-laced clothes.
+Babies were suspended out of windows in cages, doctors were prescribing cocaine and opium to patients, and people were wearing arsenic-laced clothes.
 So, can it get even weirder?
-That's up for you to decide.
+That's up to you to decide.
 Before women's magazines and endless sources of online advice, there were a few books on the matter.
 In this gallery, we look at the specific advice from Dr. John Harvey Kellogg (yes, you recognize the surname).

 Click through the gallery and learn more about Dr. Kellogg's advice for girls.